matsuro-hadouken/doger/README.md

 _dogecash.sh_

-Oneliner all in one setup to run masternode and instantly sync with network.
+One liner all in one setup to run masternode and instantly sync with network.

-It's mandatory recommendation to use this script and avoid any adition setup manipulations.
+It's a mandatory recommendation to use this script and avoid any additional setup manipulations.

-It will download full chain snapshot, can take long time depands on connection speed.
+It will download full chain snapshot, it can take long time and it depends on connection speed.
-With modern VPS providers should not take longer than a 8 minutes.
+With modern VPS providers should not take longer than about 8 minutes.

-_Only work as root:_
+_Only works as root:_

 ```bash
 docker exec -u 0 -it MASTER dogecash.sh <MASTERNODE PRIVATE KEY HERE>